Acetoshi/tcg-trader/frontend/scripts/i18n-prompt.md

 ```

 d.
 Update template:
-Replace all hardcoded text with translation pipes:
+Replace all hardcoded text with translation pipes, do not modify HTML structure:

 ```html
 {{ "[componentNameCamelCase].[key]" | translate }}